 Being able to deliver radiation therapy precisely allows physicians to treat a variety of cancers to a higher dose of radiation, which should translate to better cancer control rates.
 Increased precision also allows us to treat the tumor while sparing nearby normal organs from high doses of radiation.

-Though TrueBeam is effective on many types of cancer, Florida Hospital has made extra investments to treat breast cancer.
+Though TrueBeam is effective on many types of cancer, AdventHealth has made extra investments to treat breast cancer.

 Minimizing Radiation in Breast Cancer

 Most women receive radiation therapy for breast cancer while lying on their back.

 An additional feature of the TrueBeam system is the Pivotal Prone Breast Care, which is providing our doctors with an additional tool to treat breast cancer.
 Breast cancer patients typically receive their treatment while lying on their backs, but with Pivotal Prone Breast Care, patients are treated lying face-down, or prone.

 Studies have shown that prone breast radiation reduces radiation exposure to the underlying lung and heart.
 This may lower the risk of complications, such as future heart disease and lung damage.
 Furthermore, motion from breathing may be reduced in the prone position, helping to improve treatment accuracy

 The Pivotal Prone Breast Care System is a great feature of the new TrueBeam.
 It was designed with the patient in mind, says Dr. Hwang.
 This system helps to make patients more comfortable when they are lying on their bellies and allows me to offer prone breast radiation to more of my patients.
 My patients also appreciate knowing that their heart and lungs are being protected while they are receiving effective treatment for their cancer.